-I've just recently signed up with a company that sells aloe vera products where the aloe vera gel is incorporated as juice, as capsules, as ointments, shampoos, and even into fine makeup.
+I've signed up with a company that sells aloe vera products where the aloe vera gel is incorporated as juice, as capsules, as ointments, shampoos, and even into fine makeup.
 I haven't tried all the products yet, (though the discount is nice!)
-You can ask me for its name
+You can ask me for its name.

 If you have an aloe vera plant, there is nothing to stop you from running your own experiments with freezing aloe vera.
 A plump aloe leaf filled with gel will last a few days at room temperature and also in the fridge, but then it begins to decompose and at room temperature the gel evaporates, or in the fridge, the gel gets sort of slimmy.